aspatari/lotr-sdk/examples/README.md

 - A sorted list of movies by the number of quotes containing numbers
 - The total execution time

-The key difference is in performance:
-- **Synchronous**: ~3.15 seconds for processing all movies sequentially
-- **Asynchronous**: ~2.16 seconds for processing all movies concurrently

-This performance improvement would be even more significant with more movies or when dealing with slower networks.

 ## Notes on Python Version

 This SDK requires Python 3.13 or later.
 Make sure you're using the correct Python version when creating your virtual environment.

-## Notes on Performance

-- The asynchronous example is faster because it processes all movies concurrently.
-- For small datasets, the difference might be minimal, but it becomes significant with larger datasets.
-- The bottleneck in these examples is primarily network I/O, which is exactly where async processing shines.